How To Create a Strong Password (With Examples of Good Passwords)

 The most commonly used passwords

-Remember to completely avoid anything to do with passwords that are most commonly used and easily hacked.
-This includes using the exact password or any iteration of it.
+Remember to avoid using passwords that are most commonly used and easily hacked.
+This includes using the same password or any iteration of it.

 1. 123456